bayajeed/2D-OpenGL-Shhoting-Game/README.md

-# 2D-Games
+# 2D-OpenGL-Games
-2D Games developed using C++ and OpenGL
+2D OpenGL Games developed using C++ and OpenGL